Investments FAQ (USA)

 *In Louisiana, investors need to inform Church Investors Fund if they intend to renew their investments.
 If renewal is not requested, investor’s funds will be promptly returned.

 Church Investors Fund Foundation Certificate funds may be redeemed at any time without penalty.
 Term Certificates that are prematurely redeemed will be assessed a 2% penalty on the amount withdrawn if it is more than one year from maturity.
-The penalty reduces to 1% if withdrawn within one year from maturity and 0% if withdrawn within three months from maturity.
+The penalty reduces to 1% if withdrawn within one year from maturity.

-Yes.
-Church Investors Fund can send you a check of the interest earned on a monthly, quarterly, semi-annual or annual basis.
+Church Investors Fund can send you the interest earned by check or electronically on Term Certificates on a monthly, quarterly, semi-annual or annual basis.
 Of course, interest can also be rolled back into the investment.
 Interest is compounded daily on the outstanding balance.

 Yes, we provide investments in the name of trusts.